Implementation

 // The continuation handler must be called within 20 seconds or an error is displayed.

-// Subsequent to timeout, the continuation handler is invalid and invocations is ignored.
+// Subsequent to timeout, the continuation handler is invalid and invocations are ignored.

 }